mcouliba/cloud-native-workshop/README.md

 ## Overview

-This one day hands-on cloud-native workshops provides developers and introduction to cloud-natives applications and gives them an experience of building cloud-native applications using OpenShift, Eclipse Che7, Spring Boot, Quarkus, Vert.x and more.
+This one day hands-on cloud-native workshops provides developers and introduction to cloud-natives applications and gives them an experience of building cloud-native applications using OpenShift, CodeReady Workspaces, Spring Boot, Quarkus, Vert.x and more.

 ## Agenda

-* Introduction to Cloud-Native Development
+* Introduction
-* Getting your Developer Workspace with Eclipse Che7
+* Get your Developer Workspace
-* Building Services with Quarkus
+* Create Inventory Service as an Enterprise Microservice with Quarkus
-* Building Services with Spring Boot
+* Create Catalog Service as a Microservice with Spring Boot
-* Building Reactive Services with Vert.x
+* Create Gateway Service as a Reactive Microservice with Eclipse Vert.x
+* Deploy Web UI as a Microservice with with Node.js and AngularJS
-* Monitoring Application Health
+* Monitor Application Health
 * Service Resilience and Fault Tolerance
 * Externalize Application Configuration
+* GitOps Continuous Delivery with Argo CD
-* Building Cloud-Native Pipelines with Tekton
+* Continuous Delivery with Openshift Pipelines
-* Connecting and monitoring microservice applications with Service Mesh
-* Setting up A/B Testing with Service Mesh
+* Microservice Tracing with Service Mesh

 ## Deploy the Workshop on RHPDS